avioconsulting/ess-maven-plugin/README.md

 * Updates existing job definitions/schedules in place
 * Updates job requests when the schedule is updated

+Goals:
+* jobSchedule - creates/updates: job definitions, schedules, and job requests
+* attachPolicies - attaches WSM policies to job definitions

 ## Usage

 ### Building/installing

 1. Run the [Oracle Maven Sync Tool](https://docs.oracle.com/middleware/1212/core/MAVEN/config_maven.htm#MAVEN312) to add SOA Suite artifacts to your local Maven repository (or use a private Maven repository where these artifacts are published).
 This was tested/used with 12.2.1.2.
 2. Until the plugin is published, run `./gradlew clean install` to install the plugin in your local `.m2` repository.
+3. Ensure the machine running the plugin has network access to the port of the Weblogic managed server that the ESS services are running on

 ### POM Setup